 As I sat down to design a menu this year, I wanted to include something that would embody two of my mother’s favorite flavors, cheesecake and berries.
 My mother has always been a fan of traditional breakfast pastries so a scone seemed like the perfect vessel to deliver the flavors.
 After a couple of attempts, I finally found the perfect combination of ingredients.
 While she will have to wait a few more days before her first bite, my own family of taste-testers have assured me that she will adore them.
 It may be a simple thank you to my mother for everything she has done, but it comes from the heart (and that’s what really counts).

-These Raspberry Cream Cheese Scones are a bright celebration of the intersection of sweet and tart.
-The scones are infused with fresh raspberries and small cubes of cream cheese, which provide a delicate tartness from the berries and a bold tang from the cheese.
 Before baking, the scones are sprinkled with sugar for extra sweetness.
 I prefer to serve these with a lightly sweetened whipped cream and a few fresh berries on top.
 The sweetness of the whipped cream provides a lovely contrast against the scones and rounds out the overall flavor.
 These will be certain to bring a smile to the mothers in your life.